Topping1/whispercppGUI/README.md

 If you want to run whispercppGUI from the python source code, the Gooey library is required.
 You can install Gooey with the command:

 `pip install Gooey`

+The included executable for windows x64 was created using pyinstaller, as described on the documentation of Gooey library.
+If you don't trust the executable on this repository, you can easily recreate your own executable file.